 The problem is if UK policy-makers react without thought for the benefits of international cooperation.

-This is true in the short term – one absurd example being the failure of our government to remain part of an EU procurement process that would give us greater access to the stock of life-saving ventilators available on the continent.
+This is true in the short term – one absurd example being the failure of our government to remain part of an EU procurement process that would have given us earlier life-saving access to the stock of protective personal equipment available on the continent.
 Not to mention the common sense of collaborating cross-border in the search for a vaccine.

 But it is also true post-crisis.
 Without international business, immiseration will set in, adding to the huge financial challenges that we will all face anyway.
 My worry is that resurgent xenophobes, who always blame all kinds of problems on "the other", will continue to spread their inane interpretations of human history, ignoring the lessons that informed policy-makers draw from constructs like games theory or the prisoner’s dilemma.

 These small state ideologues' extremist devotion to what they call financial 'freedom' would deprive our government of any macro-economic remedy other than to inflate its way out of the astronomic levels of debt that we will be carrying.
 That would be a terrible environment to start funding the sustainability projects that the UK – and our planet – need to survive.